All posts

 Testing Display Modes

-For automated tests, pass displayMode to inspector.renderTool to verify your layout renders correctly in each mode:
+For automated tests, pass displayMode to inspector.renderTool:

 import { test, expect } from 'sunpeak/test';